 Ven Pongal

-Made from rice and lentils, this satisfying South Indian breakfast recipe, Ven Pongal, is enjoyed with sambar and chutney.
-Deliciously seasoned with curry leaves, cumin seeds, and black pepper, this vegetarian and gluten-free recipe is a wholesome meal.
+Made from rice and lentils, this satisfying South Indian breakfast, Ven Pongal (also called Khara Pongal), is enjoyed with sambar and chutney.
+It is deliciously seasoned with curry leaves, cumin seeds, and black pepper.
+Learn this easy, soul-warming Ven Pongal recipe that takes less than 30 minutes to make.

 Prep Time: 5 minutes